artsvuni/FFKit/README.md

 ![ProductSlider preview](FFKit.framer/modules/FFKit/components/ProductSlider/preview/ProductSlider.gif)

 This is a base component for some units.
 This component allows you create a product list builds on ProductCard component.
-Also this component conttains buttton-card "Show more".
+Also this component contains button-card "Show more".

 #### Properties ⚙️